linked in pixel

 • Weakness or problems walking

-The four stages or types of multiple sclerosis are defined by the disease’s progression:
+The disease’s progression defines the four stages or types of multiple sclerosis:

 • Clinically isolated syndrome is when a patient has neurologic episodes similar to multiple sclerosis but does not meet the criteria for full diagnosis.
 Not all patients with clinically isolated syndrome develop full-blown multiple sclerosis.